The Best XLR Cable: Our Audio Engineer’s Buyers Guide 2025

 The ruggedness can withstand a lot of abuse.
 The thick rubber outer coating prevents internal kinks that disrupt signal flow.

-Because of the thickness of the cable, wrapping it into a small loop might be a bit difficult but that's a fair trade-off for better long term durability.
+Because of the thickness of the cable, wrapping it into a small loop might be a bit difficult, but that’s a fair trade-off for better long-term durability.

 The Pig Hog PHM20 is a tour-tested cable that will stand up to the rigors of everyday use.
 It’s one of the most reliable XLR cables for microphones today.